 Our Pick: jane iredale HandDrink Hand Cream SPF 15.
 Hydrate dull, cracked and crepey hands with HandDrink, an antioxidant packed, glycerin-based hand cream that replenishes the skin and erases dark spots.

 Age spots start to pop up on the hands for those nearing their 50s, but what many people are finding out is that age spots are not produced simply due to the growing number of years you’ve been alive (as the name would suggest), but are actually produced by damage caused by year after year of UV sun exposure.
 Hands are rarely ever covered, but are always exposed to the sun and elements, so adding a physical or chemical barrier of sunscreen to the top of the hands is a must.
 Apply sunscreen of SPF 30 or greater to the hands every 2 hours or after each wash when spending the day in direct sunlight.

-EltaMD UV Lotion Broad-Spectrum SPF 30+ ($34).
+Our Pick: EltaMD UV Lotion Broad-Spectrum SPF 30+ ($34).
 A moisturizing sunscreen that guards the entire body against UVA (aging) and UVB (burning) sun rays and prevents sunburns, photo-aging, and skin cancers.

 Noninvasive Cosmetic Procedures

 Unfortunately, if your skin has already begun to show signs of aging or if you are genetically more susceptible to fine line and wrinkles, topical creams can only reverse so much wear and tear in the long run.
 In-office cosmetic procedures will provide long-lasting results with minimal down time.
 Filler injections, laser treatment, fat transfer and vein removal may appeal to those looking to transform their hands though cosmetic procedure.